BayBenj/cs230-proj/README.md

 # cs230-proj

 ## TODO
-> Serialize the model
-    > Also reload the serialized model
+> Serialize and reload the model

 > Log to an output file

 > Add skip-connections

 > Add BatchNorm in decoder

 > Print layer details
-> Figure: matplotlib

 > Split on the basis of scenes

 ## Setup